 "I think it's a little silly to argue over what picture they are going to use," says Mike "El," who has been doing Elvis impersonations for 13 years.
 "When you start arguing over that, you are getting away from the principle of why he is on it."

-Elvis did look better in the early '70s than just before his death in 1977, concedes Mike "El," who says he's been an Elvis fan since he first saw him at age 5 -- "I literally got goose bumps."
+Elvis did look better in the early '70s than just before his death in 1977, concedes Mike "El," who says he's been an Elvis fan since he was 5 when he first saw him -- "I literally got goose bumps."

 Pat Geiger, the Vermont woman who has been leading the Elvis stamp campaign, doesn't have a clear preference.
-She, too, likes the picture that Carr is advocating, but "there isn't one I don't like.
-There are several I prefer," especially those she calls "the contemporary Elvis."
+She, too, likes the picture that Ms. Carr is advocating.

-That won't be necessary, says Jim Adams of the Postal Service.
+That won't be necessary, says Mr. Adams of the Postal Service.
 Sheets of Elvis-only stamps will also be issued, he says.

 There's no controversy at Graceland, Elvis' former home and now a monument to the Elvis mystique.
 "There's a lot of excitement and we're all thrilled," says Todd Morgan, communications director there.

 The estate must approve the stamp because of licensing rights, but Mr. Morgan foresees no problem.
 "It will be a beautiful image; it will be flattering," he is confident.

 Elvis' fans are confident, too, that he belongs on a stamp, despite criticism of the star's lifestyle.